QAnswer/QA-ESWC2021/docs/doc1.1.md

 ```

 and variations of these questions.

-Check this [link](?????????) to have more information about the structure of the RDF dataset.

 What we want to achieve at the end of this tutorial looks like this: